chrs-myrs/discontinuity-thesis-debate/briefs/research-brief-human-premium-markets.md

 ---

+## Context for External Researcher

+**Background**: The "Discontinuity Thesis" argues that AI will cause economic collapse through "Unit Cost Dominance" - AI producing cognitive work at 50-100x lower cost than humans, leading to mass unemployment by 2027-2029.
+This research evaluates a key counter-argument: that consumers will pay premiums for human-made products/services, creating sustainable employment niches.

+**Debate Stakes**: Ben Luong (thesis author) claims premium markets are "elite consumption" supporting <5% of workers.
+Critics argue premiums could sustain 10-20% employment through luxury, artisanal, and trust-based markets.
+The question is whether premiums can scale to millions of jobs, not just thousands.

+**Key Tensions**:
+- Will Gen Z/Alpha maintain human preferences as AI quality improves?
+- Can premiums survive economic downturns when consumers prioritize cost?
+- Do premiums create real employment or just inequality?

+**Decision Impact**: Results will inform whether policymakers should:
+- Invest in protecting/promoting human-made markets
+- Focus on alternative solutions (UBI, job guarantees)
+- Accept premium markets as partial but insufficient solution

+---

 ## Research Objective

 Determine whether premium pricing for human-made products and services can create sustainable employment at scale in an AI-dominated economy.